dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 i. e. without template instantiation syntax.
 * The expression `object[indices] op= rhs`, where `op` is an overloadable binary index operator, is rewritten as `object.opStaticIndexOpAssign!(op, indices)(rhs)`.
-* The expression `object[indices]` if not preceded by a unary operator or preceded by some assignment operator, or if so, but the above rewrites failed, will be rewritten as `object.opStaticIndex!(indices)`.
+* The expression `object[indices]` if not preceded by a unary operator or followed by some assignment operator, or if so, but the above rewrites failed, will be rewritten as `object.opStaticIndex!(indices)`.
 If `indices` is the empty sequence and this rewrite fails, the expression is rewritten as `object.opStaticIndex`,